MeteoSwiss/opendata-forecast-data/README.md

 export GRIB_DEFINITION_PATH=pathToNameOfYourFolder/eccodes-cosmo-recources/definitions:pathToNameOfYourFolder/eccodes/definitions
 ```

-❗ **NOTE**: Every time you start your terminal, you have to execute the command above.
+❗ **NOTE**: This command must be executed every time you start a new terminal session.

 #### 2.7.2 Decoding GRIB Files with eccodes